 On the other hand, if you find that one of your pictures or videos from your Story is something you’d like in your profile, not to worry!
 Simply go to that photo or video, tap the three dots on the bottom right of your screen, and tap “Share as Post.”
-You can then post that picture as with regular Instagram posts, with a caption, filter, and location.
+You can then post that picture as you would a regular Instagram post, with a caption, filter, and location.
 Not only is this a way to repurpose content, but it is also a way to test content before putting it into your profile.

-The new algorithmic model may reduce the number of times you appear in your followers’ feeds, because your feed no longer shows you posts now only shows to followers that Instagram deems will be most interested in them.
+The new algorithmic model may reduce the number of times you appear in your followers’ feeds, because your posts now only show to followers that Instagram deems will be most interested in them.
 This leads to another reason to use Instagram Stories.

 While regular posts have to compete for a spot, the Stories of users you follow appear at the very top of your feed, with a colorful ring to indicate that a new Story has been published.
 This feature enables you to stay top of feed—and mind—for your followers.